ISO 13849 and IEC 62061 Overview

 - Manage code quality over time by measuring, tracking, and reporting on quality metrics.

-Examples of How Static Analysis Makes Compliance Easy
+Examples of How Static Analysis Makes Compliance with ISO 13849 Easy

 Detects Coding Issues Early